 We own interests in three California limited liability companies.
 The ownership interests are: 33.33% in the Bay Area Transit Oriented Affordable Housing Fund, LLC ("Bay Area TOD"), 33.33% in MATCH, LLC, and 25% in GSAF, LLC.
-We also own a 20% interest in a Georgia limited liability company, CDFI Coalition Revolving Fund, LLC ("CCRF").
-The Bay Area TOD was created to provide loans for low-income housing and community services located close to accessible transportation within the San Francisco Bay Area of California.
-MATCH, LLC was created to provide funding to preserve, stabilize, and expand affordable housing available to low-income residents in Los Angeles County communities near existing and proposed transit nodes.
-GSAF, LLC was created to establish an affordable housing revolving development and acquisition program to implement the State of California's Affordable Housing Innovation Fund.
-CCRF was created to provide capital for the acquisition, construction, and/or rehabilitation of affordable housing and community development projects in the State of Georgia.
+We also own a 20% interest in a Georgia limited liability company, CDFI Coalition Revolving Fund, LLC ("CCRF.").
+The companies were created to provide capital for the acquisition, construction, and/or rehabilitation of affordable housing and community development projects.
 These interests are accounted for under the equity method of accounting.

-Our investment in Bay Area TOD, MATCH, LLC, GSAF, LLC and CDFI Coalition totaled \$1.2 million and \$438,000 at December 31, 2020 and 2019, respectively.
-Our equity increase in earnings of unconsolidated partnerships totaled \$723,000 and \$40,000 for the years ended December 31, 2020 and 2019, respectively.
+Our investment in Bay Area TOD, MATCH, LLC, GSAF, LLC and CCRF totaled \$1.6 million and \$1.2 million at December 31, 2021 and 2020, respectively.
+Our equity increase in earnings of unconsolidated partnerships for these companies totaled \$464,000 and \$723,000 for the years ended December 31, 2021 and 2020, respectively.
 The net assets of these entities are not available to pay our obligations, and the creditors of these entities have no recourse to our assets.